-Unavoidable short term adverse effects to aesthetics would occur during construction of the proposed tailrace reroute and when improvement measures at Pacific Park Campground would be implemented.
-Construction activities would involve the use of construction equipment and possibly the creation of dust.
-The effects would be short term.
+Unavoidable short term adverse effects to aesthetics will occur during construction of the proposed tailrace realignment and when improvement measures at Pacific Park Campground are constructed.
+Construction activities will involve the use of construction equipment and possibly the creation of dust and noise.
+The effects will be short term.